Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications: Introduction

 \subsection{An example}

 As illustration one can consider the following model case inspired by the linearization of the Beris-Edwards model for liquid crystals.
-For $p\in (1,\infty)$ let $X= H^{-1,p}(\R^d)\times L^{p}(\R^d)$ and
+For $p\in (1,\infty)$ let $X= H^{-1,p}(\R^d)\times L^{p}(\R^d)^d$ and

-The actual linearization of the Beris-Edwards model for liquid crystals -- where the first component describes the fluid-like behavior and the second component the orientation of the crystal-like rods -- has a similar mixed order structure, however, this simplified Beris-Edwards-type model allows for more direct computations and therefore it seems better suited as illustrative example, see Subsection~\ref{ss:Beris_Edwards} and \ref{subsec:BerisEdwardsType} for a discussion of both models.
+The actual linearization of the Beris-Edwards model for liquid crystals -- where the first component describes the fluid-like behavior and the second component the orientation of the crystal-like rods -- has a similar mixed order structure.
+However, this simplified Beris-Edwards-type model allows for more direct computations, and therefore it seems better suited as illustrative example, see Subsection~\ref{ss:Beris_Edwards} and \ref{subsec:BerisEdwardsType} for a discussion of both models.
 Here, one directly observes that $\A$ is diagonally dominant, but classical perturbation results are not applicable since the off-diagonal part is neither small nor of lower order.
-However, this case can be treated within the theory presented here by studying the coupling of the diagonal and the off-diagonal part.
+However, this case can be treated within the theory presented here by studying the coupling of the diagonal and the off-diagonal part as will be explained in the subsequent Subsection~\ref{subsec:rsec_intro}.